Brookfield Corporation: Edper Investments

+In 1959, Edper Investments was founded by brothers Peter and Edward Bronfman.

 History of Brookfield

 In April 1997, the Edper Group Ltd. announced its intention to merge with its subsidiary Brascan Ltd. At the time, Edper owned 47 per cent of Brascan shares.
 If approved, the merger would create a new $8 billion company.
 Robert Harding, president of Edper, stated that the intention of the merger was "furthering the simplification initiative that we started in 1993."
 On 10 July 1997, special meetings of both companies were held, and both groups of shareholders voted in favour of the merger.
 On 1 August 1997, the new EdperBrascan Corporation came into being as an Ontario corporation (number 1249197).

 In 2002, Bruce Flatt was appointed CEO of Brascan.

-In June 2005 Noranda, which was 41%-owned by Brascan, merged with Falconbridge Nickel Mines, and in August 2005 Brascan decided to sell its mineral holdings, to Xstrata.
+In June 2005 Noranda, which was 41-percent-owned by Brascan, merged with Falconbridge Nickel Mines, and in August 2005 Brascan decided to sell its mineral holdings, to Xstrata.

 In September 2005, after 37 years, Brascan Corp. was renamed to Brookfield Asset Management Inc. Between 2013 and 2018, the company and its subsidiaries invested approximately $10 billion in Brazilian energy, infrastructure and real estate developments, including acquisitions of oil pipelines from energy companies such as Petroleo Brasileiro SA.

 In 2015, Brookfield Asset Management became the ultimate parent company of what is now Brookfield Global Integrated Solutions (BGIS), when it acquired control of Brookfield Johnson Controls from its joint venture partner, Milwaukee-based Johnson Controls.
 At that time, an activist investor had been putting pressure on Johnson Controls to divest of its real estate division.
 The facilities management business was renamed Brookfield Global Integrated Solutions (BGIS) as part of Brookfield's plan to establish a “leading global facilities management provider”.
 BGIS expanded rapidly following Brookfield's taking control of BGIS in 2015, In 2016, when BGIS acquired the US-based data centre facility management serviceMcKinstry FMSwhich had over “350 engineers, technicians, planners and program managers”, BGIS became one of the largest facility management companies serving data centres in North America.
 By 2017, when Gord Hicks was named as Toronto-based BGIS’ CEO, the company had 7,000 staff members and 100 clients in the United States, the United Kingdom, Asia, and Canada, which included contracts with the Canadian federal government.
 By 2022, according to a Carleton University School of Public Policy and Administration analysis of federal government contracts for real estate management, the Government of Canada spent over $1 billion on contracts with BGIS in 2021–2022, representing the largest vendor contracts at that time.
 In 2019, Brookfield Asset Management sold its BGIS shares to CCMP Capital Advisorsan American private equity investment firmfor over CAD$1.3 billion with Hicks remaining as CEO. and was awarded the 2020 Private Equity Deal of the Year for the BGIS sale.